Joseph Kearns: Television

 On television, Kearns reprised his radio roles on The Jack Benny Program and also appeared with Eve Arden and Richard Crenna in Our Miss Brooks (1953–55), first as Assistant Superintendent Michaels and later (in eight episodes) as Superintendent Stone, a role that he had played on radio.
-He appeared on The George Burns and Gracie Allen Show a total of 11 times, The Adventures of Ozzie and Harriet a total of 16 times, I Love Lucy, My Little Margie, Perry Mason, I Married Joan, Willy, December Bride, It's a Great Life, Angel, Gunsmoke, and General Electric Theater.
+He appeared on The George Burns and Gracie Allen Show a total of 11 times, The Adventures of Ozzie and Harriet a total of 16 times, I Love Lucy, My Little Margie, Perry Mason, I Married Joan, Willy, December Bride, It's a Great Life, Angel, Gunsmoke (1958 as banker "Mr. Papp" in The Big Con - S3E34), and General Electric Theater.

 In 1959, he appeared as criminologist Edward Langley in the Perry Mason episode, "The Case of the Perjured Parrot".

 Dennis the Menace

 Kearns' final role was as George Wilson, the grouchy, cantankerous neighbor on CBS's Dennis the Menace based on the comic strip by Hank Ketcham.
 After his death, Kearns was replaced in the cast by Gale Gordon, who played George Wilson's brother John.
 Kearns and Gordon had worked together prior to Dennis the Menace, on the old radio show The Cinnamon Bear and in the 1956 film Our Miss Brooks.

 In the last episode that aired before Kearns' death, episode 89 entitled "Where There's a Will", the story dealt with Mr. Wilson making out a will and explaining that Dennis would inherit his gold watch when he dies.
 The last episode Kearns filmed was titled "The Man Next Door", episode 100, and shown on May 6, 1962, three months after his death.
 There were references to George being 'back east' in subsequent shows.

 Personal life

 Kearns, who was musically trained by his mother, had played the pipe organ for a Los Angeles theatre in the 1930s.
 He purchased a Hammond organ and installed it in a studio apartment that he designed and built in the 1940s.
 He later purchased a larger 18-rank Wurlitzer organ that had been designed for Warner Brothers in 1929.
 He then designed and built a soundproof 2 1/2-story home around the organ.
 Kearns delighted in playing the organ for his guests.

-A Republican, he supported Dwight Eisenhower during the 1952 presidential election.

 Death

-Kearns suffered a cerebral hemorrhage on February 11, 1962, during the third season of Dennis the Menace and was hospitalized in a coma, but never regained consciousness and died on February 17, 1962, five days after his 55th birthday.
-His death may have been attributed to the Metrecal diet he was on, as he had reportedly lost 40 pounds in six weeks.
-He was buried at the Forest Lawn, Hollywood Hills Cemetery in Los Angeles.
+Kearns suffered a cerebral hemorrhage on February 11, 1962, during the third season of Dennis the Menace.
+He was hospitalized in a coma, but never regained consciousness and died on February 17.
+His death may have been attributed to the Metrecal diet he was on.
+He had reportedly lost 40 pounds in six weeks.
+He is buried at the Forest Lawn, Hollywood Hills Cemetery in Los Angeles.